 TPMS and the MOT Test

-TPMS is now being tested as part of the MoT road worthiness test.
+TPMS is now being tested as part of the MOT road worthiness test.
 At present, any vehicle manufactured before 2012 that has been fitted with a TPMS will receive an ‘advisory’ on their test if a fault is detected or the TPMS dashboard light is illuminated.
-This will be recorded on the MoT test certificate.
-However, as of 2012, MoT legislation underwent review and an illuminated TPMS warning light will now result in an immediate MoT failure.
+This will be recorded on the MOT test certificate.
+However, since 2012, as part of an MOT legislation review, an illuminated TPMS warning light will now result in an immediate MOT failure.